The Origin of German Tragic Drama: Historical references

 Nietzsche was not a normative public relations person, although Wagner was an important patron and father figure to him at the time that he wrote the Birth of Tragedy.
-The work’s intended audience was not so much the standard Opera-going public of the day (although he may have assumed they would be interested).
-Instead it speaks toward the surging eternity of return composed of future generations who would rise up in the now-dawning (re: in the 1870’s) advent of nihilism to slake themselves in a pseudo-Darwinian struggle of bloody self-assertion, as Nietzsche was later interpreted (quite plausibly) to have expressed in his Nachlass in his late reflections on this early work Several of Nietzsche’s other early works expand or supplement his theses in the first book.
+The work's intended audience was not so much the standard Opera-going public of the day (although he may have assumed they would be interested).
+Instead it speaks toward the surging eternity of return composed of future generations who would rise up in the now-dawning (re: in the 1870s) advent of nihilism to slake themselves in a pseudo-Darwinian struggle of bloody self-assertion, as Nietzsche was later interpreted (quite plausibly) to have expressed in his Nachlass in his late reflections on this early work Several of Nietzsche's other early works expand or supplement his theses in the first book.

-Knowledge of this description of tragedy as a sublimated form of ritual sacrifice in Nietzsche is generally assumed by Benjamin, rather than explicitly cited in each case of glancing reference to the earlier hybrid of Nietzsche’s dramaturgy and theurgy in the revision proposed by the Ursprung.
+Knowledge of this description of tragedy as a sublimated form of ritual sacrifice in Nietzsche is generally assumed by Benjamin, rather than explicitly cited in each case of glancing reference to the earlier hybrid of Nietzsche's dramaturgy and theurgy in the revision proposed by the Ursprung.

-Some basic familiarity with the history of Germany’s foundation and the subsequent period leading up to and including the First World War, not to mention the Thirty Year’s War, will tend to make reading the Ursprung a more rewarding and less arduous undertaking since Benjamin assumes that his readers will possess basic historical knowledge of these events.
+Some basic familiarity with the history of Germany's foundation and the subsequent period leading up to and including the First World War, not to mention the Thirty Years' War, will tend to make reading the Ursprung a more rewarding and less arduous undertaking since Benjamin assumes that his readers will possess basic historical knowledge of these events.